About UNifeed Video

 Stories come from the global network of UN specialized agencies, funds and programmes, Peacekeeping Operations and UN headquarters.
 New stories are posted on the UNifeed website as soon as they become available on a daily basis (excluding Saturdays and Sundays).

 UNifeed was created by the UN’s Department of Public Information and UNICEF in response to the growing global demand for timely video material with an international focus.
 It is also supported by UNHCR, UNDP, the World Bank and the Department of Peacekeeping Operations.

 Subject to the Terms of Usages of UNifeed, UNifeed materials are available free of charge for news purposes only.
 UNifeed materials may not be sold or redistributed to third parties without the prior written consent of the UN or the UN entity which is source of the UNifeed material.
 All users of UNifeed materials must provide due credit to the United Nations or any UN entity source(s) in their use and broadcast of UNifeed materials.

 Broadcast-quality video for UNifeed stories is available online for two weeks.
-Should you wish to request archival material, please contact the agency source of the material.
-For UNTV or peacekeeping stories, please contact the UN Video Library.
+Should you wish to request archival material, please contact the UN Audiovisual Library (Please note that login is required).
 All Library polices, procedures, and fees will apply to the footage requested after the two-weeks period.